PreciousEbu/Data-Exploration-with-SQL/README.md

-# DATA MANIPULATION AND EXTRACTION WITH POSTGRESQL
+# DATA ANALYSIS
-- This repo comprises of different database files where I have used relational database management systems and various levels of querying to extract information and answer basic questions arising from the data,
+- This repo comprises of different database files where I have used relational database management systems and various levels of querying to extract useful information, provide profound insights and answer basic questions that can arise from datasets

-- I have used these projects to highlight some of my querying skills.
+- I have used these projects to highlight some of my SQL skills.

 #### Data Sources
 Kaggle